cbouwense/smitty/README.md

 # Smitty

-A testing framework for C programs.
+A unit testing library for C.

 # Quick start